Skip to content

 Select the forward model implementation / backend (application-specific).
 Keep the default unless you explicitly built and intend to use an alternative backend.

-Line-by-line / RFM integration hooks
+Line-by-line / Reference Forward Model (RFM) integration hooks

 • RFMBIN (default: -)